agentlang-ai/agentlang/README.md

 Build **teams of reliable AI Agents** that follow your organization's processes closely, while adapting to new scenarios, with AgentLang.
 Agents collaborate with each other and humans to handle complex, time-consuming, monotonous tasks and get work done!

 * **Agentic:** AgentLang is a programming language specifically designed for building anything involving agents.
-AgentLang is highly declarative - allowing you to focus on the business logic of your solution.
+AgentLang is highly declarative - enabling you to focus on the business logic getting bogged down in implementation details.

-* **Ecosystem:** AgentLang runtime has native integration with multitude of LLMs, databases, vector databases, auth providers, etc. AgentLang has a novel connector architecture, with prebuilt connectors for many Enterprise tools.
-In addition, AgentLang programs run on nodeJS (and, soon, in the browser!) and can make use of any existing JavaScript library.
+* **Robust Integrations:** The AgentLang runtime integrates natively with a wide range of LLMs, databases, vector databases, and auth providers.
+AgentLang has a novel connector architecture, with a rapidly growing collection of prebuilt connectors for Enterprise tools.
+Plus, AgentLang programs run on NodeJS (and, soon, in the browser!) and can leverage any existing JavaScript library.

-* **Production-grade**: AgentLang is built on top of TypeScript and uses all the modern JS/TS tooling needed to build production-grade agents and apps.
+* **Production-ready**: AgentLang is built on top of TypeScript and uses all the modern JS/TS tooling needed to build production-grade agents and apps.

 </div>